 - Experience the ride of a lifetime

 Track out over to Cook Island marine reserve, a protected marine park discovered by “Captain James Cook” a famous English navigator in 1770, who named the Island “Cook Island” after nearly being shipwrecked in the area.

 This marine park is home to a vast array of marine animals such as Dolphins, turtles, sharks and even whales during whale season.
 Make sure you have your camera ready!

 We descend at Fingal Headland, rush North along the magnificent beaches, watching the local surfers at the famous Snapper Rocks, home of the “Quick Silver Pro” surfing contest and Kirra Beach.

 Be amazed as we rush by the high rise towers of Surfers Paradise.
 At the same time, be sure not to miss seeing many Gold Coast icons like Jupiter’s Casino, the towering Q1 Building, Sea World, and the Mega Yachts at Marina Mirage Marina.

 At Main Beach, we climb and return at 1,000 feet, to track overhead Surfers Paradise and fly by the top of the Q1 Tower.
-Look far below to see the 895 km of man-made canals that meander all over the Coast.
+Look far below to see the 895 km of human-made canals that meander all over the Coast.
 Look west, and you will see Mount Warning and the lush green hinterland, before touching back down at the Gold Coast Airport.

-This flight is the best way to see the long man-made canals and waterfront homes of the Gold Coast, as well as our fabulous beaches and lush green hinterland.
+This flight is the best way to see the long human-made canals and waterfront homes of the Gold Coast, as well as our fabulous beaches and lush green hinterland.
 Come and experience it for yourself, from a different perspective.

 There is simply no other way to see the entire Gold Coast.